Omar Rodríguez-López

 Omar Alfredo Rodríguez-López (born September 1, 1975) is a Puerto Rican guitarist, songwriter, record producer and filmmaker.
 He has formed or played in several bands, including The Mars Volta, At the Drive-In, Antemasque, and Bosnian Rainbows.
 He was the bassist for the dub band De Facto.
-He has embarked on a solo career, both in studio and in concert, frequently described as experimental, avant-garde, or progressive.
+He is also known for his extensive solo career, which includes over fifty individual releases, and is frequently described as experimental, avant-garde, or progressive.
 He has also collaborated with numerous artists, such as Damo Suzuki, John Frusciante, Hans Zimmer, Buzz Osborne, Lydia Lunch, Zach Hill, El-P, Mon Laferte and Calle 13.

 Early life

 Rodríguez-López was born in Puerto Rico and grew up in El Paso, Texas, and spent some of his childhood in South Carolina.
 He began playing the bass at age 12, but then switched to guitar at 15 because he "needed more strings".
 It was during this time that Rodríguez-López met Cedric Bixler-Zavala while practicing with friend Paul Hinojos.
 Since then Rodríguez-López has spent most of his career living and working with his close friend Bixler-Zavala.
 During this time, he frequently collaborated with his friends and future bandmates from El Paso, which included people such as Paul Hinojos, Cedric Bixler-Zavala, and the late Julio Venegas and Jeremy Ward.
 He attended Coronado High School in El Paso.